PANS and PANDAS: Frequently Asked Questions

 Is there a biomarker for PANS/PANDAS?

 Currently there is no one biomarker.
 However, scientific trials are under consideration.
-Since CPAE disorders carry a clinical autoimmune classification, pediatric autoimmune neurological disorders are based on medical history, lab panels, a psychological assessment and other testing.
+Since PANS/PANDAS carries a clinical autoimmune classification, pediatric autoimmune neurological disorders are based on medical history, lab panels, a psychological assessment and other testing.

 Not yet.
 Early detection, treatment and ongoing management is the key to help affected children manage their condition to live healthy, productive and nearly-symptom free lives.